-This is a complex challenge because of the Irvine Company’s historic stewardship of this precious resource.
+The Irvine Company has a historic stewardship of this precious resource.
 Dating back to 1967, we’ve helped pioneer and champion the use of recycled water for landscape irrigation.
 And our newer properties have state-of-the-art, water-conservation systems that make additional reductions more difficult.
-But we are committed to implement a comprehensive water-conservation plan to achieve the needed reductions.

 We have installed nearly 16,000 water-efficient toilets and a similar number of shower heads at our older apartment communities in Orange and San Diego counties that collectively will reduce annual water use by an estimated 234.7 million gallons.
 Click here for full story.

 Landscape irrigation at many of our properties already uses recycled water.
 Where it doesn’t, we have been seeking new sources of recycled water and are encouraged by our negotiations with water districts to make that happen.
 Our initial focus has been on Newport Beach and expanding already substantial use of recycled water in Irvine to additional properties, but we are exploring how we can maximize the use of recycled water throughout our coastal California portfolio.

 We have a five-point approach to reducing water consumption for large landscaped areas: Reduce the turf footprint, use more drought-tolerant landscaping, employ water-efficient sprinklers and drip irrigation, use sophisticated weather satellite sensors for more control over water delivery and flow sensors to stop any leaks, and seek recycled water sources to reduce the use of fresh water.
 And we are taking special steps to assure that trees don’t die in the process.
 Click here for a good example of one project.